hazelcast/hazelcast/site/docs/operations/discovery.md

 The Hazelcast Kubernetes plugin provides the automatic member discovery in the Kubernetes environment by communicating with the Kubernetes Master.
-The plugin is included in the main
+The plugin included in the main
-Hazelcast Jet distribution so no extra dependencies needs to be added to use it..
+Hazelcast Jet distribution so no extra dependencies needs to be added to use it.

-This plugin supports two different options of how Hazelcast Jet members discover each others:
+This plugin supports two different options of how Hazelcast Jet members discover each other:

 - Kubernetes API
 - DNS Lookup